fat-panda-club/tip-node/README.md

 Requires python3.7+

-## Create a bot user to communicate with panda-bot
+## Create a audit bot user to communicate with panda-bot

 ```
 Creating a Bot account is a pretty straightforward process.